We have spent most of our time with two tools for storing/manipulating data in Python: Pandas and Spark.

 It might be nice to have a mix of the things we like about Pandas (the API) and about Spark (multi-threaded, distributed, lazy).

 The idea of Dask: recreate the API from Pandas (and NumPy and Scikit-Learn), but do lazy evaluation, and allow distributed computation.

-The way we work with Dask is going to diverge a little from Pandas, but the goal was obviously to change as little as possible.
+The way we work with Dask is going to diverge a little from Pandas, but the design goal was obviously to change as little as possible.

 Basic setup: import the Dask DataFrame functionality, and create a

 import sys import dask.dataframe as dd from dask.distributed import Client def main(input_dir, output_dir): client = Client()

 I'm going to recreate the weather ETL task from exercise 9…